HenriHonkanen/Embedded-Systems-Project/documentation.md

 *	SetUpTachometer(void): set up the tachometer with an external timer i.e. timer5, and add set up timer3 for counting purpose.
 *	GetTachometerTimerInSeconds(void): return the timer3 elapsed time in seconds.

 Tachometer is functioning as such that each time the microcontroller receives a pulse of the motor's turn it will cause a compare match interrupt.
-In this interrupt, we get the timer3 elapsed time in second and calculate the motor's frequency.
+In the interrupt handler, we get the timer3 elapsed time in second and calculate the motor's frequency.
 The timer3 is then restarted.

 ## LCD ##